DanOvando/marlin-paper/README.md

 5. If you have trouble installing `marlin`, see instructions [here](https://danovando.github.io/marlin/#installation-troubleshooting)

+## Navigating Repo

+THe main scripts needed to reproduce results are

+1. 00_setup.R
+2. 01_coral_case_study.R
+3. 02_blue_water_cast_study.R
+4. 03_marlin_paper.qmd

+The best way to reproduce the results is through the `make` commands described below.
+To reproduce results manually, first open 00_setup.R and set parameters as desired.
+Then, run 01\_..
+02\_… and 03\_.

 ## Reproducing results on UNIX machines

 This repo is equipped with a `make` file.
 To reproduce results this way